Menditect/documentation/docs/howtos/import-plugin.md

 Import the MTA plugin module package in your test application as a new module.
 If you have imported it before, delete it first, and make sure to delete any old JAR files like mta-plugin-xxx.jar from the userlib subfolder in your project directory.

-The MTA Plugin is regularly updated.
+<i class="fa fa-exclamation-triangle"></i> Do not attempt to import it as a Marketplace module.
+The MTA Plugin is regularly updated, but not always compatible with every running version of MTA.
+This is why the MTA Plugin is currently not in the public marketplace.
 For receiving automatic updates about new releases, choose the Github notification setting in the repository, using the "<i class="fa fa-eye"></i> Watch" function on the top right.
 Select "Custom" and only select "Releases".
+<br/><br/>

 *Below steps are only applicable if you have not imported the MTA Plugin before.*